 In the event that CDL is unable or unwilling to continue operation of Merritt, it will make reasonable efforts to find another curatorial organization, within or outside the UC system, willing to take on custodial responsibility for all managed content.
 If that is not possible, CDL will return all content to its contributors at no added expense.

-Merritt and Dash will accept submissions in any genre, format, and package.
+Merritt and Dryad will accept submissions in any genre, format, and package.
 CDL believes that the most significant impediment to the future use of managed content is not insufficiently-complete curation, but the lack of collection and management under an appropriate and proactive stewardship regime.
-Consequently, Merritt and Dash have been designed and are operated so as to maximize opportunities for self-service deposit of digital content.
+Consequently, Merritt and Dryad have been designed and are operated so as to maximize opportunities for self-service deposit of digital content.
 Once under secure management, this content is susceptible to ongoing review and enrichment by campus-based curators, collection managers, and RDM specialists to maintain and increase its curatorial value and provide a higher level of assurance of its ongoing availability and usability.

-Dash data contributors are encouraged to follow the UK Data Service recommendations on formats and the DataONE recommendations regarding the form, structure, and description of data.
+Dryad data contributors are encouraged to follow the UK Data Service recommendations on formats and the DataONE recommendations regarding the form, structure, and description of data.
 CDL provides Guidelines for Digital Objects, that can be used as recommendations for material contributed to Merritt.

 Persistent Identification and Citation

-Merritt and Dash are strongly versioned.
+Merritt and Dryad are strongly versioned.
 Any changes to data or metadata automatically results in the creation of a new version of the data object.
 Versioning relies on file-level backwards deltas to minimize duplicative file storage.
 Individual file-level components are never edited or replaced; new versions of files are added as components of the new dataset version.
-All previous versions can be retrieved through the Merritt and Dash UI and API.
+All previous versions can be retrieved through the Merritt and Dryad UI and API.